Send an Enquiry

 What is a Limited Liability Partnership (LLP)

-A Limited Liability Partnership Registration is one of the most popular business structures which generally gives people the best of both worlds: ominf, decidability, and the ability to grow, but not personal liability.
-This is a versatile business structure that has got features of a Private Limited Company a traditional partnership, and a limited liability company; hence, it appeals to profiled businesses.
+A Limited Liability Partnership Registration is one of the most widely used business structures that usually provide the advantages to people that they have in two different worlds: ominf, decidability, and the capacity to expand, but still no personal liability.
+It is a flexible business organisation which has the characteristics of a Private Limited Company a conventional partnership, and a limited liability company; therefore, it attracts profiled businesses.

 Procedure of obtaining LLP Form